LNshuti/international-trade-ilustrated/README.md

 **EDA: Exploratory Data Analysis**
 --------------------------------

-Below we plot trade relationships between a select group of African countries.
-For this plot, we sum data from 2015 to 2019.
-Note that the width of the edge represents the **trade balance** in US dollars between country x and country y for the given time period.
+Below we plot trade relationships between the United States, China, Russia, Japan, and the European Union.
+For this plot, we sum data for the latest available year, 2020.  **Trade balance** is measured in **Billions US dollars**.

 ![](output/deficit_plot_us_chn_rus.png)